b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 First of all we start by choosing a test to perform.
 Usually it is a [parametric test](https://en.wikipedia.org/wiki/Parametric_statistics), i.e. one that assumes some specific data distribution (e.g. normal).
 Then we check our assumptions.
 If they hold we proceed with our test.
 Otherwise we can either transform the data (e.g. take a logarithm from each value) or choose a different test (the one that got different assumptions or just less of them to fulfill).
 This different test usually belongs to so called [non-parametric tests](https://en.wikipedia.org/wiki/Nonparametric_statistics), i.e. tests that make less assumptions about the data, but are likely to be slightly less powerful (you remember power of a test from @sec:statistics_intro_errors, right?).

-In our case a Student's t-test requires data to be normally distributed.
+In our case a Student's t-test requires (among [others](https://en.wikipedia.org/wiki/Student%27s_t-test#Assumptions)) the data to be normally distributed.
 This is usually verified with [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test) or [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test).
 As an alternative to Student's t-test (when the normality assumption does not hold) a [Wilcoxon test](https://en.wikipedia.org/wiki/Wilcoxon_signed-rank_test) is often performed (of course before you use it you should check its assumptions, see @fig:testAssumptionsCheckCycle above).

 Both Kolmogorov-Smirnov (see [this docs](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Kolmogorov-Smirnov-test)) and Wilcoxon test (see [that docs](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Wilcoxon-signed-rank-test)) are at our disposal in `HypothesisTests` package.
 Behold